GTBitsOfGood/slackbot/.github/ISSUE_TEMPLATE/feature_request.md

 Give a clear 2-3 sentence description of your feature here.

 **Detailed explanation**
-Elaborate on your initial description of the featurre, including its components.
+Elaborate on your initial description of the feature, including its components.

 **Mockups**
 If available, include design mockups that others can use as reference.